Fluoride removal – NEWDEF ®Hydroxyapatite

 The De-fluoridation capacity of hydroxyapatite is about 2~4 mg/g which is superior compared to most medias under the same conditions.
 The capacity is impacted by different raw water quality including fluoride concentration, temperature, co-existing ions etc..

 Hydroxyapatite Features and Benefits

 - Very safe to use; no dissolution of toxic and hazardous substances

 - High efficiency, hydroxyapatite can remove up to 99% fluoride in raw water.

 - Lower regeneration cost and simple regeneration process

 - Not only restricted to Fluoride ,but can remove iron and manganese as well

-Fig below demonstrates that the NEWDEF® media( Hydroxapatite) outperforms other common defluoridation materials under the same conditions.
-The treated water volume before fluoride breakthrough of NEWDEF® is About 5.09—11.7 times of activated alumina and 12.9—23 times of activated clinoptilolite.
+Fig below demonstrates that the NEWDEF® media( Hydroxyapatite) outperforms other common Defluoridation materials under the same conditions.
+The treated water volume before fluoride breakthrough of NEWDEF® is About 5.09—11.7 times of activated alumina and 12.9—23 times of activated Clinoptilolite.

 Figure 2.
 The volume of water treated by different media under the same conditions, the concentration of fluoride is 2mg/L in raw water